How to Access Treatment on the NHS

 What are you entitled to?

 Once it’s established if you are eligible for fertility treatment funded by the NHS, there may be limitations on how many cycles you are entitled to.
-BPAS (British Pregnancy Advisory Service) conducted a report on the provision of fertility services and concluded that only 17% of all CCGs9 fund the full 3 cycles of IVF as recommended by the NICE guidelines, and 3 CCGs don’t offer IVF on the NHS at all.
+BPAS (British Pregnancy Advisory Service) conducted a report on the provision of fertility services and concluded that only 17% of the previous CCGs9 funded the full 3 cycles of IVF as recommended by the NICE guidelines, and 3 of the previous CCGs didn’t offer IVF on the NHS at all.
 Your GP should explain what’s available in your area, as there can be large financial implications if you would need to fund treatment yourself.

 - If you are concerned about your fertility | Information for the public | Fertility problems: assessment and treatment | Guidance | NICE